Nesta Cooper on Ageing Out of Teen Roles, Unlocking Her Rage and Being Canadian

 Headpiece: PR SOLO Private Archive | Gown: Kristina K | Clutch: Phillip Plein | Gloves: Stylist own

-Still, there’s one emotion that Nesta’s particularly looking to explore with her next set of roles.
+Still, there’s one feeling that Nesta’s particularly looking to explore in her next set of roles.
 “The hardest emotion for me to get to is rage.
 I used to think it was just because I was just not that kind of person - like I’m a nice girl, going back to being Canadian.
 But I think that we all carry every emotion inside of us.
 And I’ve been learning in my thirties that it’s important that we get it out.”

 When it comes to her dream character, the choice is clear.
 “I just want to play a character that allows me to let it out,” she laughs, “I am in therapy, by the way.”